|

 32. variance

-the quality of being subject to variation
+the quality of being subject to change

 Every myth presents itself as an authoritative, factual account, no matter how much the narrated events are at variance with natural law or ordinary experience...